Skip to main content

 No RWX Volumes

-Like OVHcloud, all Exoscale storage classes are ReadWriteOnce (RWO) only.
-If you need volumes mounted by multiple pods simultaneously (ReadWriteMany / RWX) - common for CMS platforms, shared uploads, or multi-replica apps with shared state - you have three options:
+If you need volumes mounted by multiple pods simultaneously (ReadWriteMany / RWX), you have three self-managed options:

 1. Longhorn - Install Longhorn in your cluster.
 It discovers node disks, distributes and replicates volumes, and supports RWX via NFS.
 Also handles snapshots and backups to Exoscale SOS (S3-compatible).
 This is probably the best self-managed option.